Skip to main content

 -A or --authINTERNALSet authentication mode when user and password are defined.
 Modes are (INTERNAL, EXTERNAL, EXTERNAL_INSECURE, PKI) and the default is INTERNAL.
 This mode must be set EXTERNAL when using LDAP.

--l or --node-list ADDR1:TLSNAME1:PORT1,...localhost:3000While --host and --port automatically discover all cluster nodes, --node-list can be used to back up a subset of cluster nodes.
-This is done by first calculating the subset of partitions owned by the listed nodes, and then backing up that list of partitions.
+-l or --node-list ADDR1:TLSNAME1:PORT1,...localhost:3000While --host and --port automatically discover all cluster nodes, --node-list backs up a subset of cluster nodes by first calculating the subset of partitions owned by the listed nodes, and then backing up that list of partitions.
 This option is mutually exclusive with --partition-list and --after-digest.

---parallel N1Maximum number of scan calls to run in parallel.
-If only one partition range is given, or the entire namespace is being backed up, the range of partitions will be evenly divided by this number to be processed in parallel.
+--parallel N1Maximum number of scans to run in parallel.
+If only one partition range is given, or the entire namespace is being backed up, the range of partitions is evenly divided by this number to be processed in parallel.
 Otherwise, each filter cannot be parallelized individually, so you may only achieve as much parallelism as there are partition filters.

 --tls-enabledisabledIndicates a TLS connection should be used.

---prefer-racks RACKID1,...disabledA comma separated list of Aerospike server rack IDs to prefer when reading records for a backup.
+--prefer-racks RACKID1,...disabledA comma separated list of rack IDs to prefer when reading records for a backup.
 This is useful for limiting cross datacenter network traffic.

 OptionDefaultDescription